 Beautiful Cook Islands Holidays

-Cook Islands holidays offer a truly laid back environment with some of the best beaches in the South Pacific, pleasant year-round climate seldom dipping beneath 24°C and a fantastic selection of beach accommodation on Rarotonga Island and around Aitutaki Lagoon.
-With only 100,000 tourists arriving each year, this tiny South Pacific island nation offers a truly laid-back holiday atmosphere and is the second most popular tourist destination in the South Pacific to visit after Fiji.
+Holidays in the Cook Islands offer a truly laid-back tropical ambience with some of the best beaches in the South Pacific, an enviable year-round climate seldom dipping beneath 20°C and a fantastic selection of beach accommodation on Rarotonga Island and around Aitutaki Lagoon.
+With just 170,000 visitors arriving each year, mostly for a relaxing holiday, this tiny South Pacific island nation is one of the top destinations for New Zealand holidaymakers, especially in winter (May-Oct).

 The Cooks is small nation with just 15 islands, most of them low lying atolls and only two of these are developed for tourism.

-Rarotonga is the main island, circular in shape and taking just under one hour to circumnavigate, mostly by mopeds and scooters but there's also a public bus service.
-It rises steeply from the coast with lush mountains and volcanic peaks with sweeping white sandy beaches around the coast.
-Rarotonga has plenty of accommodation, lots of independent restaurants and a whole heap of tours and activities both on the lagoon and into the interior to keep you busy and an excellent night-life with bars, nightclubs and island dance shows.
+Rarotonga is the main island, circular in shape and taking just under one hour to circumnavigate, most vehicles are mopeds but there's a public bus service popular with tourists.
+Rarotonga rises steeply from the coast with lush mountains and volcanic peaks with sweeping white sandy beaches around the coast.
+There's plenty of accommodation, lots of independent restaurants and a whole heap of tours and activities both on the lagoon and into the interior to keep you busy and an excellent night-life with bars, nightclubs and island dance shows.

 Aitutaki, the second most visited island, is a lot more laid back with sleepy fishing villages, palm fringed beaches and a stunning lagoon with great day cruises, fishing charters and kite surfing, as well as restaurants and a good variety of beach resorts and villas; Aitutaki is a 40-minute flight from Rarotonga.